mohamed0sawy/Pure-HTML-CSS-Design/README.md

 # Pure-HTML-CSS-Design-1

+## Overview
-  In this repo, I used pure HTML and CSS trying to show different techniques and some animations.
+For this Website, I used pure HTML and CSS trying to show different techniques to build a page using provided `HTML` elements.
+Then using some `CSS` I gave those elements a life by choosing beautiful colors and adding some funny animations.
 I hope you like it.

+## Technologies
+* HTML
+* CSS

 ## link to preview
 https://mohamed0tarek.github.io/Pure-HTML-CSS-Design/